Zaidzyy/ml-email-threat-classifier/README.md

 # **ML Email Threat Classifier**

 This project builds a machine learning-based system to detect phishing emails.
 It uses Natural Language Processing (NLP) for text vectorization and a Random Forest classifier to classify emails as phishing or legitimate.
-The goal is to help users and organizations automatically identify phishing attempts based on email content. <br> Author-Mohammed Zaid
+The goal is to help users and organizations automatically identify phishing attempts based on email content.

 ---